-Prerequisite: a lower level geography course preferably 203.0 or permission of instructor.
+Prerequisite: a lower level geography course preferably 203.0, or permission of instructor.

-A study of the principles and techniques of conventional air phointerpretation and satellite imagery analysis, together with their application to environmental problems and detailed land use analysis.
+A study of the principles and techniques of conventional air photo interpretation and satellite imagery analysis, together with their

 Classes 2 hrs. and 3 hrs. lab a week.
 2 semesters.